 Analytical Lead/Research Fellow

 I came to the University of Aberdeen to join the team at the Centre for Health Data Science.
-Before that I got my PhD and was a postdoc at the University of Massachusetts in bioinformatics.
+Before that I got my PhD at the University of Massachusetts in bioinformatics.
 I'm originally from beautiful rural Pennsylvania in the US.

 At the Centre I'm part of a great team studying NHS and government records to understand how to improve population health.

-I'm co-director and lead analyst for our Networked Data Lab with the Health Foundation.
+I lead our Networked Data Lab with the Health Foundation.
 This five-site collaboration is improving NHS & government analytics and sharing the resulting software & data.

 I'm on the NHS Grampian COVID Surveillance Team.
-As part of this work, I've made open-source tools to find coronavirus contact networks and areas of NHS Grampian most vulnerable to coronavirus.
+I've made open-source tools to find coronavirus contact networks and areas of NHS Grampian most vulnerable to coronavirus.

-I'm also passionate about improving research culture so scientists are rewarded for doing rigorous and useful science.
+I'm passionate about improving research culture, so scientists are rewarded for doing rigorous and useful science.
 I recently gave evidence on improving research to the House of Commons Science & Technology committee.

 Open Science & Research Culture Resources